simplesmentemat/archived-LPLG/docs/index.md

-# Welcome to MkDocs
+# Welcome to LPLG

-For full documentation visit [mkdocs.org](https://www.mkdocs.org).
+Welcome to the official documentation of LPLG.
+LPLG is a powerful tool for accessing player and team data from the LPL, using LOLQQ as its foundation.
+This documentation will help you understand how to use the key functionalities of the library.

 ## Commands

-* `mkdocs new [dir-name]` - Create a new project.
-* `mkdocs serve` - Start the live-reloading docs server.
+* `get_schedule_data()` - Retrieve the season data.
-* `mkdocs build` - Build the documentation site.
+* `get_stage_data()` - Retrieve the stages that occurred.
-* `mkdocs -h` - Print help message and exit.
+* `get_match_data()` - Retrieve the match IDs and matches.
+* `get_team_details()` - Generate a CSV file of team information.
+* `get_player_details()` - Generate a CSV file of player information.

-## Project layout
+## Project structure

-    mkdocs.yml    # The configuration file.
+    config/
+        config.py
     docs/
-        index.md  # The documentation homepage.
-        ...       # Other markdown pages, images and other files.
+        ...
+    module/
+        parse.py
+    schemas/
+        schemas.py